Coat of arms of Lithuania

+The Lithuanian state was established by the pagan Lithuanians in response to the growing pressure from the Teutonic Order and the Swordbrothers, who had conquered present-day Estonia and Latvia and imposed Christianity by force.
+The Lithuanians stand out as the only Baltic people to have founded a state prior to the modern era.
+This external pressure propelled them to expand eastward, conquering vast areas that are now parts of Belarus, Ukraine, and Russia.
+This period of territorial expansion is symbolically captured by the image of the galloping knight in the Lithuanian coat of arms.
+Its use became even more widespread following the adoption of the Third Statute of Lithuania in 1588, which mandated that each county include the emblem on its official seal..

-The ruling Gediminid dynasty first adopted the horseback knight as a dynastical symbol which depicted them.
-Later, in the early 15th century, Grand Duke Vytautas the Great made the mounted knight on a red field the coat of arms of the Grand Duchy of Lithuania.
-Ever since, the Lithuanian rulers and nobles related to the ruling dynasty used the coat of arms.
-The knight's shield was designed for decoration with the Columns of Gediminas or the Jagiellonian Double Cross.
-Article 15 of the Constitution of Lithuania, approved by national referendum in 1992, stipulates, "The Coat of Arms of the State shall be a white Vytis on a red field".
+The horseback knight first appeared as a dynastic symbol of the Gediminid dynasty, representing the ruling family.
+In the early 15th century, Grand Duke Vytautas the Great formalized the image—a mounted knight against a red field—as the official coat of arms of the Grand Duchy of Lithuania.
+It was embraced also by noble families affiliated with the ruling lineage.
+The knight's shield was often adorned with the Columns of Gediminas or the Jagiellonian Double Cross, both symbols of dynastic heritage.

+Today, Article 15 of the Constitution of the Republic of Lithuania, approved by national referendum in 1992, states: The Coat of Arms of the State shall be a white Vytis on a red field.

 Blazoning

 The heraldic shield features the field gules (red) with an armoured knight on a horse salient argent (silver).
 The knight is holding in his dexter hand a sword argent above his head.
 A shield azure hangs on the sinister shoulder of the knight with a double cross/two-barred cross or (gold) on it.
 The horse saddle, straps, and belts are azure.
 The hilt of the sword and the fastening of the sheath, the stirrups, the curb bits of the bridle, the horseshoes, as well as the decoration of the harness, are or (gold).